Advertisement

 Agency Status Coverage Notes

-Columbus Police Department Open 200K Western GA city; mostly open
+Columbus Police Department Open 200K Western GA city; live citywide dispatch feed

-Macon-Bibb County Open 155K Central GA; remains open
+Macon-Bibb County Open 155K Central GA; Sheriff and Fire in the clear with live feed

 Advertisement